Artwork Analysis: Starry Night by Van Gogh

 4. The Bell Tower and the Village

 According to the layout of the asylum at Saint-Rémy-de-Provence, Van Gogh could only see a small plot of land from his room.
 Unlike the stars, the bell tower and village were not directly observed by the artist.
 Rather, he recreated them from his imagination.
 These two elements are at the bottom of the work, taking up just one third of the space.
-They have been manipulated to the extent that they look like they’re moving, while the houses surrounded by darkness give the painting a stained-glass quality.
+The houses have a quality of movement, and the dark outlines give the painting a stained-glass quality.
 The bell tower and church allow Van Gogh to accentuate the mystical and cosmic power of the sky.

 5. The Cypress Tree